 It is important that you sign a written contract with your second hand tenant.
-You can find contract templates at our webpage.
+You can find contract templates on our webpage.
 Keep in mind that there are legal regulations that over cede contract law in favor of the second-hand tenant.

 It is common for landlords to ask for a deposit from the tenant as a safety measure.
-Normally this deposit is to make sure keys are returned, the state of the room and cleaning is done before the tenant moves out.
+Normally this deposit is to make sure that keys are returned, that the state of the room is acceptable, and that cleaning is done before the tenant moves out.
 It is important that you clearly state in the contract what the deposit regards so that the tenant knows what he/she has to fulfill in order to get the deposit back.
 Normally the deposit consists of one or two months’ rent.

 Changing the terms of the contract